 “In one fell swoop they have all been laid low and if the SNP Government is sensible they will endeavour to remind these merchants of doom of that on a daily basis for many months to come.

 “It is the economy stupid and there is nothing more stupid than a politician who misreads the economy.”

-When the GDP figures were announced on Wednesday, Scottish economy secretary Keith Brown said: “The fundamentals of Scotland’s economy are strong.
+When the GDP figures were announced, Scottish economy secretary Keith Brown said: “The fundamentals of Scotland’s economy are strong.
 Scotland’s output is now 6 per cent above the pre-recession level and unemployment is at its lowest ever level.”

 The economic rise marks the highest rate of quarterly growth in Scotland since the end of 2014.
 Services in Scotland grew by 0.3 per cent in the first quarter, although it was more gloomy news for the construction industry which shrank by 0.7 per cent.